Web endpoints

 Performance and scaling

 If you have no active containers when the web endpoint receives a request, it will experience a “cold start”.
-Consult the guide page on cold start performance for more information on when functions incur cold start penalties and advice how to mitigate their impact.
+Consult the guide page on cold start performance for more information on when Functions will cold start and advice how to mitigate the impact.

 Each workspace on Modal has a rate limit on total operations.
 For a new account, this is set to 200 function inputs or web endpoint requests per second, with a burst multiplier of 5 seconds.
 If you reach the rate limit, excess requests to web endpoints will return a 429 status code, and you’ll need to get in touch with us about raising the limit.